simon-anders/htseq/trunk/doc/features.rst

          A name of ID for the feature.
-As the GFF format does not have a dedicated field for this, the value of the first attribute in the *attributes* column is assumed to be the name of ID..
+As the GFF format does not have a dedicated field for this, the value of the first attribute in the *attributes* column is assumed to be the name of ID.

       .. attribute:: GenomicFeature.type